deepaerial/ytdl-web/README.md

 ```

 2. Go to repo's **Settings** -> **Security** section -> **Secrets and variables** -> **Actions**.
 Click **New repository secret** button and paste copied output key from previous step int **Secret** input.

+## Troubleshoots
+This section describes potential issues that may occur when using API.

+### 1. Issue: Video is downloaded and playing but audio is absent when opening video in QuickTime Player.
+**Solution:** Open video in another player (VLC Player for example).
+Maybe QuickTime Player doesn't support audio codec used in video.